Ruslando/ruslan-homepage/index.md

-      My interest generally lies in any develepments in the field of computer science but more specifically in (low-level) computer graphics (and a little bit of shader programming).
+      My interest generally lies in any develepments in the field of computer science but more specifically in (more low-level) computer graphics (and a little bit of shader programming).